 Homeschool Intro and Diagnostic Test

-The Homeschool Intro is an orientation given on the last Friday of every month.
+The Homeschool Intro is an orientation given at least once every month.
 During this meeting, you will find out what homeschooling is all about, who TMA Homeschool is, and how you can get started.
 Simultaneous with this Intro, your grade school children can take a Diagnostic Test.
 This DT reveals your child’s strengths and skills, as well as their gaps.
 After 10 working days, a consultant will sit down with you to discuss where your child is at and recommend curriculum best suited to his needs.

 TMA Homeschool follows an open curriculum system.
 This means that you have the freedom to choose from different curricula options to tailor fit the material to your child’s needs and learning style.
 TMA Homeschool provides a booklist that includes recommended curricula for each subject.
 Using the results of the Diagnostic Test, an Academic Consultant or Family Advisor will guide you through the options.